jasminejeane/empressed/readme.md

 ## ShoutOuts

+LESLIE!!!! - Thsnk you so much for tsking the time to break down the basics of Rails.
+I told you this already but it was worth its weight in gold.

 Vien-for sending me music while I work which inspired my theme

 Of course Illias for guiding me through the process